OCA/stock-logistics-warehouse/stock_request_picking_type/readme/USAGE.rst

 * Go to Inventory
-* Click on the Stock Requests tile to process stock requests
+* Click on the Stock Request Orders tile to process stock requests
-* You can also go to Inventory > Operations > Stock Requests
+* You can also go to Inventory > Operations > Stock Request Orders